Presidential election: Opposition picks joint candidate today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MURREE: The All Parties Conference (APC) of opposition parties Saturday agreed to field a joint candidate for the president of Pakistan but failed to reach consensus on the final name.
+MURREE: The All Parties Conference (APC) of the opposition parties on Saturday agreed to field a joint candidate for the president of Pakistan but failed to reach a consensus on the final name.

 Ahsan Iqbal, Khawaja Muhammad Asif, Sardar Ayaz Sadiq, Raja Zafarul Haq, Chaudhry Tanvir, Maryam Aurangzeb of PML-N and Syed Khursheed Shah, Raja Pervez Ashraf, Syed Yusuf Raza Gilani, Qamar Zaman Kaira, Sherry Rehman, Farhatullah Babar (PPP) of PPP, JUI-F chief Fazlur Rehman, Liaquat Baloch of MMA, Mian Iftikhar Hussain and Ghulam Ahmad Bilour of ANP, Qaumi Watan Party (QWP) chief Aftab Ahmad Khan Sherpao, Pakhtunkhwa Milli Awami Party chief Mehmood Khan Achakzai, Mir Hasil Bizenjo of National Party and others attended the conference.